A-Breeze/premierconverter/development/data-conversion-challenge-202004.md

 # Data Conversion Challenge
 Challenge to automate the conversion of raw data into a specified format of data to make it more usable.

 **Important note**: The data used in this notebook has been randomised and all names have been masked so they can be used for training purposes.
-This notebook is for training purposes only.
+This notebook is for development purposes only.

 This notebook is available in the following locations.
 These versions are kept in sync *manually* - there should not be discrepancies, but it is possible.
 - On Kaggle: <https://www.kaggle.com/btw78jt/data-conversion-challenge-202004>